input-output-hk/iogx/README.md

 Your shells will be augmented with several scripts to make developing your site easier, grouped under the tag `read-the-docs`.

-In addition, a `read-the-docs-site` derivation will be built in CI.
+In addition, a `read-the-docs-site` derivation will be built in CI and `packages.read-the-docs-site` will be added to the final flake outputs.

 ### 3.7.1. `siteFolder`